 With respect to our Hospitality segment, the quick service restaurants, which are large chains and represent the majority of the Hospitality segment revenue, have remained busy with respect to drive-through and pick up services being in demand as many in-restaurant dining options are limited by social distancing and governmental orders.
 However, we do expect this market to be negatively impacted from lower new stores and less remodeling activity.
-For table service restaurants, which are sit-down restaurants with more than 50 locations, we expect negative impacts as a result of shelter-in-place orders.
+For table service restaurants, which are sit-down restaurants with more than 50 locations, we expect negative impacts as a result of governmental and public actions.
 Although many of these businesses have experienced an increase in online and takeout ordering, we expect this market to be negatively impacted until consumer confidence improves once COVID-19 is contained.
-Customers in our small and medium business market have experienced significant working capital and adverse cash flow impacts as a result of the COVID-19 pandemic, which, similar to table service restaurants, is expected to continue until COVID-19 is contained.
+Customers in our small and medium business market have experienced significant working capital and adverse cash flow impacts as a result of the COVID-19 pandemic, which, similar to table service restaurants, is expected to continue until COVID-19 is contained and the economy begins to rebound.

-In order to build a stronger liquidity position, we have taken steps to improve working capital and are addressing certain business impacts with spending cuts.
-We have taken several steps to build our cash reserve to improve our financial liquidity and flexibility and provide a cushion to help weather the impacts of the pandemic.
-These steps include suspending our share repurchase programs, limiting our mergers and acquisition activity, reducing salary for members of our leadership team and certain salaried employees, reducing our planned capital expenditures, eliminating most contractors, curtailing travel, freezing merit increases and hiring.
-Additionally, on March 24, 2020, we drew the remaining available funds of \$630 million on our five-year, \$1.1 billion revolving credit facility and on April 13, 2020, we issued \$400 million senior unsecured notes.
+In order to build a stronger liquidity position, we took steps to improve working capital and addressed certain business impacts with spending cuts.
+We took several steps to build our cash reserve to improve our financial liquidity and flexibility and provide a cushion to help weather the impacts of the pandemic.
+These steps included suspending our share repurchase programs, limiting our mergers and acquisition activity, reducing salary for members of our leadership team and certain salaried employees, reducing our planned capital expenditures, eliminating most contractors, curtailing travel, freezing merit increases and hiring.
+Additionally, earlier this year, we drew the remaining available funds of \$630 million on our five-year, \$1.1 billion revolving credit facility and issued \$400 million senior unsecured notes.